okadash/chrootkit/README.md

 chrootkit is a simple chroot builder and bundler.
 You can easly create your chroot environment for the specified command set.

+The command has two aliases: addlib and podify.

+addlib is a simple library bundler for commands.
+If you specified command as arguments, addlib copies these command binary in PATH and the libraries which these commands are dependent on.
+The last argument is parsed as a destination chroot directory.

 ```
 $ addlib bc some_chrootdir
 mkdir: created directory 'some_chrootdir'